 - 180 g medjool dates , roughly chopped

-- 2 tbs dried cranberries
+- 2 tablespoon dried cranberries

-- 1 tbs pumpkin seeds
+- 1 tablespoon pumpkin seeds

-- 2 tbs water
+- 2 tablespoon water

-Soak the cranberries in warm water for 2o minutes, then rinse them in water.
+- Soak the cranberries in warm water for 2o minutes, then rinse them in water.

-Add all the ingredients to a food processor, blitz until everything is combined and is almost forming a ball.
+- Add all the ingredients to a food processor, blitz until everything is combined and is almost forming a ball.

-Shape into little balls, by rubbing a tablespoon of he mixture between the palms of your hands.
+- Shape into little balls, by rubbing a tablespoon of he mixture between the palms of your hands.
 Place on a lined baking tray and let them cook in the fridge for 10 minutes.

-Place in an airtight container in the fridge and they will keep for 3-4 days.
+- Place in an airtight container in the fridge and they will keep for 3-4 days.